RebeccaWells3/osticket-prereqs/README.md

 - Create Resource Group and Virtual Machine in Microsoft Azure
 - Install/Enable Internet Information Services (IIS) in Windows with CGI
 - Download and Install PHP Manager for IIS and Rewrite Module
-- Create directory for PHP & Download and Unzip PHP 7.3.8 files
+- Create folder in directory for PHP & Download and Unzip PHP 7.3.8 files
 - Download and Intsall VC file and MySQL
 - Register PHP in IIS and reload to install osTicket v1.15.8
 - Enable required extensions to continue installation of osTicket